Forensic Investigation / Roof Design / Waterproofing / Envelope

-UC Berkeley selected Interactive Resources to perform a study and make recommendations for envelope improvements for University Hall, with an emphasis on roof replacement, penthouse wall coating, water intrusion mitigation at the windows, and improving drainage and watertightness of the annex patio.
-This study was used as a basis for the envelope improvement project, intended to reduce maintenance requirements, save energy, and improve functionality and appearance of the roofing and related exterior elements.
+UC Berkeley selected Interactive Resources to perform a study and make recommendations for envelope improvements for University Hall, with an emphasis on roof replacement, penthouse wall re-coating, fenestration water intrusion mitigation, and drainage and watertightness improvements for the annex patio.
+This study was used as a basis for the Building Envelope Improvements project, intended to reduce maintenance requirements, save energy, and improve functionality and appearance of the roofing and related exterior elements.

 Our study confirmed and made recommendations regarding several significant observed deficiencies: all roof systems were in excess of 20 years old and required replacement; the stucco penthouse walls, coated with a delaminating elastomeric coating, required re-coating; the original single-glazed anodized aluminum fenestration system required an upgrade due to aging perimeter sealants with visually observable hairline gaps, weathered, non-sealing gasketing at operable lites, and non-functioning original hardware; and the annex patio deck waterproofing had failed and required replacement due to water penetration at adjoining rooms and inadequate drainage.

 Based on our study and recommendations, the client retained us to prepared Drawings and Specifications for the Building Envelope Improvement project.